Due to stormy weather all parks of Peterhof museum-reserve are closed on May 3d, 2021.

 - museumification of the palace - the experience of designing the image of its Owner;

-To participate in the conference, you are to send an application, including your full name, contact details, information about your institution, and an abstract (2,000-3,000 characters including spaces) before June 1, 2021, to the following address: email@example.com
+In order to participate in the conference, you are to send an application, including your full name, contact details, information about your institution, and an abstract (2,000-3,000 characters) before July 1, 2021 to the following address: firstname.lastname@example.org

 The Conference Organizing Committee reserves the right to reject applications that do not correspond to the theme of the conference and do not meet the above requirements.
 As a result of the conference, we plan to publish a collection of articles and then include it in the RSCI (Russian Science Citation Index).

-The working language of the conference is Russian (if the text of an English-language paper is provided in advance, translation of abstracts is possible).
+The working language of the conference is Russian (English – for the international section).
 Registration is free-of-charge.